Sorin Vlaicu: Club career

 Vlaicu was transferred in 1992 by the 1991 European Champions Red Star Belgrade.
 He left the Yugoslavs after only half a season to return to Politehnica, but they still managed to win the Yugoslavia Cup without him.
 The White-Purples were relegated at the end of the 1993–94 season, Vlaicu spending one more year with them in Divizia B. In 1995 he moved to Hungary to play for Békéscsaba, making his Nemzeti Bajnokság I debut on 10 May under coach József Pásztor in a 0–0 draw against Újpest.
 Five days later, Vlaicu scored his first goal in a 2–2 draw against Győr.
 He made his last Nemzeti Bajnokság I on 23 June 1996 in a 3–1 home win over Győr, having a total of 14 games with two goals scored in the competition.
 Subsequently, he made a third comeback at Politehnica.
 In the 1996–97 season the club was relegated once again to the second division, where Vlaicu spent another one and a half years.

 In 1999 he signed a contract with Drobeta-Turnu Severin in Divizia B. In April 2000, together with 16 other players, Vlaicu accused the board of inducing the players to lose a match against Chimica Târnăveni.
 After examining the case, the Romanian Football Federation punished the clubs with mutual walkovers for both league matches and deducted six points from Drobeta-Turnu Severin.
 He then moved to UM Timișoara, managing to earn promotion to the first league in the 2000–01 season.
-Vlaicu made his last Divizia A appearance on 1 June 2002 in UM's 1–0 home loss to Ceahlăul Piatra Neamț, having a total of 214 matches with 19 goals scored in the competition.
+Vlaicu made his last Divizia A appearance on 1 June 2002 in UM's 1–0 home loss to Ceahlăul Piatra Neamț, totaling 214 matches with 19 goals in the competition.
 He ended his career one year later, playing with UM and CFR Timișoara in the Romanian lower leagues.